 Hannah simultaneously released two EP's Dirt and Hold Tight in spring 2011.
 She then co-headlined a summer Midwest/east coast tour with the Ethan Keller Group, performing for thousands at outdoor festivals in Michigan and Wisconsin, and showcasing for industry professionals from Milwaukee to New York.
 She is influenced by, and compared to artists like Adele, Hasley, and Tori Kelly.
 Hannah has appeared at prestigious venues like Turner Hall Ballroom in Milwaukee, WI, The House of Blues, On the Rox, and The Viper Room in Los Angeles, CA, the Devos Place in Grand Rapids, MI, Opry Mills in Nashville, TN and the Traverse City Film Festival, where her song "Keep Talking" was featured on the compilation CD.

-She has shared the stage alongside artists and comedians like Mat Kearney andBrian Vander Ark (the Verve Pipe).
+She has shared the stage alongside artists like Mat Kearney andBrian Vander Ark (the Verve Pipe).
 In 2014 one of Beale's songs was featured in the soundtrack of the movie Dogman 2, starring Larry Joe Campbell.
 In 2015 her song "Lyrically Bound" was selected to be reviewed in the RnB panel by industry professionals at the ASCAP Expo in Los Angeles.
 (2016) Hannah's song "Lonely World" was written for the film "AA", which received "Best Comedy Short" in the Malibu Film Festival (CA), Official selection at The Laugh or Die comedy fest (2017), Official selection at the Capital City Film Festival (2017), and Official selection at the Richmond International Film Festival (2017).
 Beale's most recent release "Monster" is trending strong at a half million views on social media with thousands of shares, likes, and reviews to accompany its success (2018).
 Her upcoming releases include collaborations with artists like Arlo and Misty Lee Olsen (May 2018 and June 2018).

 "Throughout her career, it’s been said that her recordings sound like pop, her performances are like the blues, and ASCAP has even labeled her work as RnB.
 If it was up to Beale, though, her music would be labeled as simply “sass.”
 “Sass” fits both her musical and personal personas, for while she may look like a princess, Beale is no damsel in distress.
 Her writing is a delicate blend of vulnerability, sultriness, and verbally flipping the bird at those who have betrayed her trust.
 The release of her early 2018 single, “Monster,” was celebrated with a call to her fans to “TAG YOUR EX OR BETTER YET SHARE IT ON THEIR WALL.”
 The song, as sweet and tempting as a “fuck you” text, is worth the public embarrassment.
 Let Beale’s music empower you to be fearless, steadfast, and most importantly, sassy.
 Her newest single, “Love So Wild,” drops May 4th." -Jules Wilson, Nashville Music Review